learningequality/sushi-chef-pradigi/README.md

 ----------
   - Add 'All Resources' and change logic (might be needed to skip games from Fun/ page)

-  - Investigate what is wrong with the localStorage errors in the translation games `Uncaught DOMException: Failed to read the 'localStorage' property from 'Window':` `The document is sandboxed and lacks the 'allow-same-origin' flag.`
+  - Investigate what is wrong with the localStorage errors in the translation games [WIP] `Uncaught DOMException: Failed to read the 'localStorage' property from 'Window':` `The document is sandboxed and lacks the 'allow-same-origin' flag.`
     - http://www.prathamopenschool.org/CourseContent/Games/TranslateHindiEnglish.zip